What you need to know about heart disease and blood lipids

 In the 1960s, scientists coined the term “risk factors” to describe the personal traits and lifestyle habits that can contribute to our chances of being affected by heart disease and stroke.
 Some risk factors we have little or no control over (e.g., our age, gender or a family history of premature heart disease).
 There are other risk factors that we can control (e.g., diabetes, obesity, elevated blood cholesterol and triglycerides, elevated blood pressure, metabolic syndrome) or even change – in particular, our lifestyle habits.
 Too much food, too little exercise and smoking are the lifestyle habits that are primarily responsible for heart disease and stroke.

-Additional technical information about lipid and non-lipid risk factors, and about medications that are commonly prescribed to lower levels of blood lipids, is found in Appendix B of this booklet.
-You can stay up-to-date by reading new information as it is posted on the website www.copingwithcholesterol.ca.
+Additional technical information about lipid and non-lipid risk factors, and about medications that are commonly prescribed to lower levels of blood lipids, can be found on www.copingwithcholesterol.ca.

 Lipid risk factors for heart disease